TsuyoshiPerogi/SensorTool/README.md

 # SensorTool V1.0
 Arduino-based Reverse engineering tool for ploting the analog voltage map of a 0-5V analog sensor with unknown values against a analog sensor with known values.

-Currently configured for Mass Air Flow(MAF) and Manifold Absolute Pressure(MAP) Sensors, but with tweaking could be used for any analog sensor translation.
+Currently used to provide MAF tranlation for any automobile that uses a 0-5V air flow device.
+Soon to include tuning functionality.

 DOES PROVIDE A TRANSLATION FUNCTION ONCE CALIBRATED.